cjen07/elm_exercises/README.md

 ## elm_exercises
-my answers to all exercises in  ["An Introduction to Elm"](https://guide.elm-lang.org/) except the ones in "union types" section, since it is using js not elm
+my answers to all exercises in  ["An Introduction to Elm"](https://guide.elm-lang.org/), except the ones in "union types" section, since it is to code in js having no connections with elm.

 ### button